The Impact of Chronic Pain

 You become weary from the daily struggles and keeping up with expectations from your job, friends, and family.
 Happy occasions and celebrations become one more thing you must get through or manage.

-You May Also Like:Managing Fibromyalgia and Migraines
+You May Also Like:How to Cope With Fibromyalgia Pain

 Related Search Topics (Ads):